England and West Indies frustrated by Manchester washout | Sports-Games

 England and West Indies frustrated by Manchester washout

-West Indies will resume Sunday morning on 32-1 in reply to England's first innings 469-9 declared, with Kraigg Brathwaite six not out and nightwatchman Alzarri Joseph unbeaten on 14.
+"It's not ideal.
+It's looking like we'll have to take 19 wickets in two days," England all-rounder Ben Stokes told Sky Sports.
+"But the wicket has offered something throughout the whole test so far, so we just need to make sure we can expose that.
+We know that once we get on a roll, anything is possible with the bowling attack we have."
+Better weather is forecast for the last two days.
+With no fans present, West Indies will resume Sunday morning on 32-1 in reply to England's first innings 469-9 declared, with Kraigg Brathwaite 6 not out and nightwatchman Alzarri Joseph unbeaten on 14.
 Opener John Campbell fell for 12 on Friday, trapped leg before by Sam Curran.

 West Indies won the first test in Southampton by four wickets.
 The third and final match is also in Manchester.